SodaqMoja/HardwareMoja/README.md

 1. Download the [ZIP File](https://downloads.sodaq.net/HardwareMoja.zip)
 2. Unzip it in a folder called 'hardware' off your sketches directory, e.g. /home/kees/sketchbook/hardware/
-   The ZIP file already unpacks in a subdirectory called 'sodaq-mbili'.
+   The ZIP file already unpacks in a subdirectory called 'sodaq-moja'.
 3. Restart the IDE !
 4. Select Tools > Board > SODAQ Moja
 5. To burn the bootloader, follow the Arduino [Bootloader](http://arduino.cc/en/Hacking/Bootloader) instructions.

 ## Requirements

-* Works only on Arduino >= 1.0.5
+* Works only on Arduino >= 1.5.x (tested with 1.5.8)
+* There is a GIT branch arduino-1.0.x with the files for Arduino 1.0.x

 ## Supported Boards